The White House (Norton Court Estate Cottage No 15)

 Albert Henry Stubbs was living at the White House at the time of the Ladyday rental payment in 1908 when the property had been assessed at £6 per annum.
 Gooseberries would likely have been grown in the garden to such profusion that Albert took to selling them.
 The following advertisement appeared in the Gloucester Citizen newspaper of 30 June 1900; "For Sale.
 Large gooseberries, 1s per pack; delivered in Gloucester - A Stubbs, The Green, Norton".
 Also on 1 July 1903; “Gooseberries, 1s 4d per pack, delivered in Gloucester. – A Stubbs, The Green, Norton”.

-He was a builder by trade and later moved to Twigworth from where he was responsible for building a number of the properties along the Tewkesbury Road.
+The family later moved to Twigworth from where Albert was responsible for building a number of the properties along the Tewkesbury Road.
 In 1923 the cottage was still in the occupation of Albert Stubbs and the small orchard and arable field associated with the property were being farmed by Jasper Hook of Court Hay Farm.

 From 1924 the cottage was occupied by Albert and Leah Giddings and family.
 A Norton Court Estate Agreement from this time reads; “Albert Edward and Leah Giddings of Norton, cottage Estate No 15 late in the occupation of Albert Henry Stubbs from 1 December 1928 at a yearly rent of £14”.
 In 1939 Albert was recorded as having been a carter but then was an invalid.